 When choosing a control panel, one of the main difficulties lies in the fact that migration between them is difficult.
 To save yourself much trouble and expense in the future because you change your mind, or you want to move to a host that uses a different control panel it is important to get it right first time.

 This article looks at some of the main differences between the various control panels, and goes into a little more detail than you would need if you are only looking for shared hosting and wanting to know the differences in control panel.
 That being said, if you are looking for a reseller, VPS or dedicated where you often get access to the full functionality the differences are more relevant.

 Probably the main thing that may influence your choice is the look and design of the control panel interface.
 Certainly, it doesn’t feel good to get lumbered with an antiquated looking interface, but equally you will want to know that you have easy access to all the common things that you might expect to manage your hosting account, or indeed manage different users and plans for reseller accounts.

 cPanel has two main sections.
 The front end for Users (cPanel) and the Adminitration Area (WHM).
-We have a short video to the right (no sound) that just quickly breezes through the two interfaces so you can get an idea of what to expect.
+We have a short video below (no sound) that just quickly breezes through the two interfaces so you can get an idea of what to expect.